Monday, December 15, 1969

 Dec 15, 1969 • Mixing the "Get Back" album (4th compilation)

-On this day, Glyn Johns started working on a new version of the “Get Back” LP.
-His previous attempts had been rejected, but he was asked to give it another try and make sure the album was aligned with the content of the upcoming documentary by Michael Lindsay-Hogg, which was now near completion.
+On this day, engineer Glyn Johns began work on a new version of the “Get Back” LP.
+His previous attempts had been rejected, but Apple Records asked him to give it another try — this time ensuring the album aligned with Michael Lindsay-Hogg’s forthcoming documentary, which was then nearing completion.
+Meanwhile, manager Allen Klein was still weighing a proposal he had made to the Beatles a few weeks earlier to bring in producer Phil Spector.

 A few months after the end of the “Get Back” sessions, engineer/producer Glyn Johns was given the task of compiling an actual album.
 Glyn made four different variants of the album, two of them having been considered for release at some point.